 The scores from each team will be added together to create a total team score for each Heat.
-Ranks 1 to 4 are determined from the results of the 'bBig' and 'sSmall' Ffinals.
+Ranks 1 to 4 are determined from the results of the 'Big' and 'Small' Finals.
 All other teams are ranked according to their total team score in each round.
 The official results will include all the team members and substitutes entered in the competition, and their scores.

-- 48090.9 Ties - 4809.1 Ties in a Heat-are broken by: - 4809.1.1.
-In case of a tie in a Heat Tthe team with the higher combined Turns scores shall win the tie:- - 4809.1.2 If still tied, Tthe team with the higher combined Air scores without Degree of Difficulty greater number of Turns Judges deciding in favour of its team members shall win the tie;- - 4809.1.3 lif still tied, tThe team with the faster higher combined timesAir scores shall win the tie:- - 4809.1.4 if still tied, if the team with the single highest Turn score.greater number of Air Judges deciding in favour of its team members shall win the tie; - 4809.1.5 lif still tied, :The team with the single highest Air scores without Degree of Difficultythe team that won the second run of the heat shall win the tie. - If still tied: The team with the single fastest time.
+- 4809.1 Ties in a Heat - 4809.1.1.
+In case of a tie in a Heat the team with the higher combined Turns scores shall win the tie; - 4809.1.2 if still tied, the team with the greater number of Turns Judges deciding in favour of its team members shall win the tie; - 4809.1.3 if still tied, the team with the higher combined Air scores shall win the tie; - 4809.1.4 if still tied, the team with the greater number of Air Judges deciding in favour of its team members shall win the tie; - 4809.1.5 if still tied, the team that won the second run of the heat shall win the tie.. - 4809.2 Ties in Team Ranking